Joseph Rummel: Desegregation

-There was also a very real threat that the Louisiana State Legislature would withhold funding from parochial schools if they desegregated.
+There was also a very real threat that the State Legislature would withhold funding from parochial schools if they desegregated.
 The State of Louisiana funded free textbooks, reduced-price lunches, and free buses for all students in the state, even students attending parochial schools.
-This was a legacy of Huey Long's Share Our Wealth program, and exists to this day.
+This was a legacy of Louisiana Governor Huey Long's Share Our Wealth program.

 But by 1962, Judge Wright had issued a barrage of court orders neutralizing the Orleans Parish School Board's attempts at evading the Supreme Court.
 A handful of black students were already being admitted into previously all-white public schools.
 Rummel formally announced the end of segregation in the New Orleans parochial school system on March 27, 1962.
 The 1962–1963 school year would be the first integrated school year in the history of the archdiocese.

 White segregationists were outraged.
 Politicians organized "Citizens' Councils", held public protests, and initiated letter writing campaigns.
 Parents threatened to transfer their children to public schools or even boycott the entire school year.
 Rummel issued numerous letters to individual Catholics, pleading for their cooperation and explaining his decision.
 He even went so far as to threaten opponents of desegregation with excommunication, the most severe censure of the Church.
 The threats were enough to convince most segregationist Catholics into standing down.
 Nevertheless, some parishioners continued to organize protests.

-On April 16, 1962, the Monday before Easter, Rummel excommunicated three local Catholics for defying the authority of the Church and organizing protests against the archdiocese.

-The first of the three was Judge Leander Perez, 70, a parish judge from St. Bernard Parish, who called on Catholics to withhold donations to the Archdiocese and to boycott Sunday church collections.
-The second was Jackson G. Ricau, 44, political commentator, segregationist writer, and director of the "Citizens Council of South Louisiana".
-The third was Una Gaillot, 41, mother of two, housewife, and president of "Save Our Nation Inc."

-The excommunications made national headlines and had the tacit support of Pope John XXIII.
-Perez and Ricau were reinstated into the Church after public retractions.
+On April 16, 1962, the Monday before Easter, Rummel excommunicated three local Catholics for defying the authority of the Church and organizing protests against the archdiocese.The first of the three was Judge Leander Perez, a parish judge from Plaquemines Parish, who called on Catholics to withhold donations to the archdiocese and to boycott Sunday church collections.
+The second was Jackson G. Ricau, a political commentator, segregationist writer, and director of the "Citizens Council of South Louisiana".
+The third was Una Gaillot, a mother of two, housewife, and president of "Save Our Nation Inc."The excommunications made national headlines and had the tacit support of Pope John XXIII.
+Perez and Ricau were reinstated into the Catholic Church after they made public retractions.

 A few months later, the 1963 school year began in September 1962.
 A handful of black students were admitted to previously all-white Catholic schools.
 Earlier threats of boycotts and mass student transfers to public schools never materialized.
 No violence took place between whites and the black students.
 Parents and students grudgingly surrendered to Rummel's decision, and racial segregation in the archdiocese quietly faded from memory.